Love (Milov sculpture): Design

 The sculpture is made up of metal, mesh, plaster and lighting.
 It is 58 ft long,18 ft wide and 24 ft high.
 The large wire figures are welded metal and the inner children are made from plaster.
 The lighting in the child figures is wired for 220 volts and operated by a generator.

 The design features two large wire-framed human figures (man and woman) sitting back-to-back.
 Inside of each human figure is a figure of a child trying to reach the other child through the wires.
 At night the two children inside the figures light up.
 The two adult wire figures are slumped over and both appear to be sad.
 The dichotomy is represented by the two inner children who face each other, reach out and attempt to connect.
 According to the artist the sculpture represents the conflict between man and woman and the children (who glow at night) represent the purity and sincerity which gives them a chance to make up when dark times arrive.

 Reception

 The sculpture has been called a "scene of conflict with hope and innocence rising from within."
-Buzzworthy called it a powerful sculpture which captivated thousands.
 Boredpanda also called it a "powerful sculpture".